AgrDataSci/climatrends/README.md

 ## Overview

 The **rclimate** package provides the toolkit to compute precipitation and temperature extremes for climate models.
-The indices produced here can be used as explanatory variables for crop modelling, trends in climate change and ecology.
+The indices produced here can be used as explanatory variables for

 ## Installation